Trepan-Debuggers/remake/docs/debugger/syntax.rst

 omitted depending on early success or some debugger settings:

 1. The leading token is next looked up in the debugger alias table and the name may be substituted there.
-See "help alias" for how to define aliases, and "show alias" for the current list of aliases.

 2. After the above, The leading token is looked up a table of debugger commands.
 If an exact match is found, the command name and arguments